firesim/firesim/docs/Advanced-Usage/Debugging/AutoCounter.rst

     chisel3.experimental.annotate(AutoCounterCoverModuleAnnotation("StreamWriter"))
   }

 2. An input file with a list of module names.
-This input file is nameed ``autocounter-covermodules.txt``, an includes a list of module names separated by new lines (no commas).
+This input file is named ``autocounter-covermodules.txt``, an includes a list of module names separated by new lines (no commas).